Audio Mastering with MasteringBOX

 Record Wide

 If you are tracking/producing as well as mixing, try recording wide.
-Essentially, pre-record the song with wideness and stereo depth in mind.
+Essentially, pre-record the song with width and stereo depth in mind.
 For instance, if you’re tracking guitars, record in M/S stereo.
 This mic technique delivers an accurate binaural representation of the object being recorded.
 Instead of heavy mono guitars, you’ll be left with wide guitars that cut through a mix.

-Using Plugins To Widen A Mix
+Using Plugins to Widen a Mix

-Production Choices For A Wide Stereo Field
+Production Choices for a Wide Stereo Field

 Production for a wide stereo field

 Also, don’t forget that panning is, in essence, making something stereo.
 When making mix and production decisions, consider panning your background vocals, guitars, and auxiliary instruments such as tambourine or shaker.
-These “little” things can take a stagnant mix and make it big!
+These “little” things can take a stagnant mix and make it feel big!

-Good Luck, and happy mixing!
+Good luck, and happy mixing!

 Lascia un commento